 #6 Madame Bovary (Gustave Falubert)

-Flaubert’s novel scandalized its readers when it was first published in 1857, and it remains unsurpassed in its unveiling of character and society making it one of the most read classic romance tales of all time.
+Flaubert’s novel scandalised its readers when it was first published in 1857, and it remains unsurpassed in its unveiling of character and society making it one of the most read classic romance tales of all time.

 #7 Doctor Zhivago (Boris Pasternak)